almudenaiparraguirre/HarmoniaPlus/README.md

 - This project is licensed under the MIT License.
 See the LICENSE file for more details.

 **Contact**
-- For more information or questions, please contact tu-email@example.com.
+- For more information or questions, please contact harmonia1@gmail.com.

 **Thank you for using Harmonía Plus!
-Enjoy learning and improving your musical skills.**
+Enjoy learning and improving your musical skills.🎵**